 Voters can now vote early through the absentee voting process.
 Absentee voting for the 2020 Presidential Nominating Primary (PNP) will occur between Friday January 17 and Monday, March 2.
 Absentee voting for the 2020 Primary Election will occur between Friday, June 29th and Monday, August 13th.
 Absentee voting for the 2018 General Election will occur between Friday, September 21st and Monday, November 5th.
 Eligible voters of the City of Buffalo can fill out the application below and return it to City Hall in person, by mail, by email or by fax, or an application can be submitted online via the link above.

 The City of Buffalo’s elected City Council includes a Mayor and four City Council Members.
 Candidates must reside within the City of Buffalo city limits.
 All candidates running for an elective office must be 21 years of age upon assuming office.
 The Mayor is elected to a two-year term.
 City Council Members are elected to four-year terms.
-The 2018 municipal election will consist of electing the Mayor and two (2) Council Members whose terms will commence in January 2019.
 Municipal elections are non-partisan and names are placed on the ballot without party designation.

 Local filings for the 2020 general election will be open for a two week time period.
-Filings open at 8:00 a.m. on July 31, 2018 and close at 5:00 p.m. on August 14, 2018.
+Filings are scheduled to open in July/August 2020.
 Interested candidates can pick up a candidate filing packet at Buffalo City Hall located at 212 Central Ave, Buffalo, MN.